im23b-hubere/im23b-hubere/README.md

 ---

 ## 🚀 **About Me**
-I'm a passionate computer science student with a love for **web development**, **programming**, and **databases**.
-My goal is to continuously improve my skills, work on exciting projects, and contribute to the tech world. 💡
+I'm a computer science student with a love for **web development**, **programming**, and **databases**.
+My goal is to improve my skills, work on exciting projects, and to explore the tech world. 💡
+When I’m not coding or working on projects, you’ll probably find me in the gym or producing beats on my laptop.
+I’ve been creating music for a few years now, and hitting the gym 4-6 times a week has become a big part of my routine.

-I enjoy exploring modern technologies and believe in **learning by building**!
-Whether it's creating websites, Python tools, or personal scripts—**innovation keeps me motivated**.
+I enjoy exploring modern technologies and believe in **learning by building**! .

 ---